LukasL97/openai-pinecone-search/article.md

 You can find the article in the
 [*data* directory of the GitHub repository](https://github.com/LukasL97/openai-pinecone-search/blob/main/data/Jacob%20Miller%20(Chemist).txt).
 The document was embedded along with all other documents and inserted into the Pinecone index.
-Now, let's have a look at what happens, if we ask about Jacob Miller:
+Now, let's have a look at what happens when we ask about Jacob Miller:

 > In which year did the discoverer of the chemical element Jacobium win the nobel prize?